stefanwalther/qliksense-extension-tutorial/tutorial/part-01/09-Loading-Resources.md

 	} );
 ```

-{{#hint "Usage before Qlik Sense 2.0"}}
+>**Usage before Qlik Sense 2.0**
-You'll realize that some visualization extension examples use this approach even before Qlik Sense 2.0 was published.
+> You'll realize that some visualization extension examples use this approach even before Qlik Sense 2.0 was published.
-While it will work in Qlik Sense Desktop it will not work in a server environment.
+> While it will work in Qlik Sense Desktop it will not work in a server environment.
 Official support for this way of loading CSS files has been added with Qlik Sense 2.0.

-If you want to develop a visualization extension being compliant with earlier versions than Qlik Sense 2.0, it is NOT recommended to use this approach.
+>
-{{/hint}}
+> If you want to develop a visualization extension being compliant with earlier versions than Qlik Sense 2.0, it is NOT recommended to use this approach.

 ## Javascript libraries

 ### Loading local JavaScript files